Within3/markdown-documentation-generator/README.md

 The final look and feel of the style guide is based on three different files:
 * [template file](https://github.com/UWHealth/markdown-documentation-generator/blob/master/template/template.html) - Handlebars template which will produce the final html.
 * [theme file](https://github.com/UWHealth/markdown-documentation-generator/blob/master/template/theme.css) - css file which will be included in the template file.
 * highlight file - Syntax highlighting relies on [highlight.js](https://highlightjs.org/).
 To change the highlight style - set the `highlightStyle` to the  name of the style (filename minus `.css`, [see the list of styles](https://github.com/isagalaev/highlight.js/tree/master/src/styles) ) in your `.styleguide`.
-See the [demoes of available styles](https://highlightjs.org/static/demo/).
+See the [demos of available styles](https://highlightjs.org/static/demo/).

 To create your own template/theme, copy the [template.html and theme.css](https://github.com/UWHealth/markdown-documentation-generator/tree/master/template) to a folder of your choice.
 Then set the `templateFile` and `themeFile` in your `.styleguide` to the corresponding paths.